turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 Use the `GraphicsDevice::QueryRead()` function to retrieve results.
 However, note that the GPU Queries are designed to be running on the GPU timeline, so they shouldn't be read by the CPU immediately, but only after some frames of latency.
 The `wiRenderer::GPUQueryRing` helper can be used for this purpose.

+##### RayTracingAccelerationStructure
+The acceleration strucuture can be bottom level or top level, and decided by the description strucutre's `type` field.
+Depending on the `type`, either the `toplevel` or `bottomlevel` member must be filled out before creating the acceleration structure.
+When creating the acceleration structure with the grpahics device (`GraphicsDevice::CreateRaytracingAccelerationStructure()`), sufficient backing memory is allocated, but the acceleration structure is not built.
+Building the acceleration structure is performed on the GPU timeline, via the `GraphicsDevice::BuildRaytracingAccelerationStructure()`.
+To build it from scratch, leave the `src` argument of this function to `nullptr`.
+To update the acceleration structure without doing a full rebuild, specify a `src` argument.
+The `src` can be the same acceleration structure, in this case the update will be performed in place.
+To be able to update an acceleration structure, it must have been created with the `RaytracingAccelerationStructureDesc::FLAG_ALLOW_UPDATE` flag.

+##### RayTracingPipelineState
+Binding a ray tracing pipeline state is required to dispatch ray tracing shaders.
+A ray tracing pipeline state holds a collection of shader libraries and hitgroup definitions.
+It also declares information about max resource usage of the pipeline.

 #### GraphicsDevice_DX11
 [[Header]](../WickedEngine/wiGraphicsDevice_DX11.h) [[Cpp]](../WickedEngine/wiGraphicsDevice_DX11.cpp)